nestoralvaro/BLAH2015/README.md

 The initial version of this script (in which this version is based) was created by jmbanda: https://github.com/jmbanda/BLAH2015

 <h3>4_merge_annotations.py</h3>
 This script takes the annotations generated in the previous step using NCBO annotator and the dictionary and combines them.
+The output will be stored in a file called *mergedAnnotations.txt*.